matheusschittini/enem-2025-mathematics-numpy/README.md

 - **Urban:** 516.27
 - **Rural:** 465.96

+### Performance by Exam State

+Mathematics performance varied considerably across the Brazilian states where the exam was taken.

+The highest mean scores were observed in **São Paulo (SP), Santa Catarina (SC), Rio Grande do Sul (RS), Minas Gerais (MG), and the Federal District (DF)**, while lower mean scores were observed in several states in the North and Northeast regions.

+It is important to note that `SG_UF_PROVA` represents the state where the exam was taken and does not necessarily correspond to the participant's state of residence or schooling.

 At the municipality level, **Veranópolis (RS)** presented the highest mean Mathematics score among the exam municipalities analyzed, followed by **Lajeado (RS)** and **Valinhos (SP)**.

 These results are descriptive and should not be interpreted as evidence of causal relationships.